-Setting Description Factory Default Numerical value input As a non-root role, if a device has not received a hello 20 (seconds) by user message from the root for a period longer than the Max. age, (6 to 40 seconds) it will reconfigure itself as a root.
-Once two or more devices on the network are recognized as roots, the devices will renegotiate to set up a new Spanning Tree topology.
+Setting Description Factory Default Numerical value input When it is in a non-root role, if the device has not received a 20 (seconds) by user hello message from the root for a time longer than Max. age, it (6 to 40 seconds) will reconfigure itself as a root.
+Once two or more devices on the network are recognized as a root, the devices will renegotiate to set up a new Spanning Tree topology.